-The digital questions were primarily closed ended and borrowed extensively from a survey instrument used by the Toronto Environmental Alliance (TEA) in its recent study of coops and condos as part of its Zero Waste High-Rise project.
+The digital questions were primarily closed ended and borrowed extensively from a survey instrument developed by the Toronto Environmental Alliance (TEA) and the University of Toronto for TEA's recent study of coops and condos as part of its Zero Waste High-Rise project.
 After completing the digital component, each respondent was then asked to do a confidential voice recording to answer two open-ended questions about their views of the waste situation in their building: their likes and dislikes, and what they believe could be done to keep more waste out of landfill.
 Of the 103 who completed the survey, 51 agreed to do the voice recording.
 We turn now to the results of the closed-ended questions.